Hesketh Hesketh-Prichard: Military service

 At the outbreak of the First World War, Hesketh-Prichard tried for a commission in the Black Watch and Guards, but both turned him down because of his age, then 37.
 He was eventually successful obtaining a post as Assistant Press Officer at the War Office, and first sent to the front lines in France in February 1915 as an "eyewitness officer" in charge of war correspondents.
 By this time, open warfare on the front had ceased, and had stagnated into the trench warfare that characterised much of the conflict.
 He witnessed there the victims of gas attack.

 Hesketh-Prichard was dismayed by the poor quality of marksmanship amongst the British troops and shocked to learn of the high attrition rate due to well-trained German snipers.
 It was common for British regiments to lose five men a day to snipers; he learned that one battalion lost eighteen in a single day.
 The German snipers could not be located, leaving them free to continue shooting from their place of concealment.

-He set about improving the quality of marksmanship, calibrating and correcting the few telescopic sights that the army already possessed.
-He borrowed more sights and hunting rifles from friends and famous hunters back home, and funded the acquisition of others from his own pocket, or donations he solicited.
+He thus set about improving the quality of marksmanship, calibrating and correcting the few telescopic sights that the army already possessed.
+He borrowed more sights and hunting rifles from friends and famous hunters back home, funded the acquisition of others from his own pocket, or donations he solicited.
 To investigate the quality of German armour plate, he retrieved a sample from a German trench.
 He discovered that their armour could only be penetrated by a heavy cartridge such as Jeffery 333, while British plate could be easily defeated by a much smaller gun such as a Mauser.

 Innovations

 He recognised German skill in constructing trench parapets: by making use of an irregular top and face to the parapet, and constructing it from material of varying composition, the presence of a sniper or an observer poking his head up became much less conspicuous.
 In contrast, British trench practice had been to give a military-straight neat edge to the parapet top, making any movement or protrusion immediately obvious.
 An observer was vulnerable to an enemy sniper firing a bullet through his loophole, but Hesketh-Prichard devised a metal-armoured double loophole that would protect him.
 The front loophole was fixed, but the rear was housed in a metal shutter sliding in grooves.
 Only when the two loopholes were lined up—a one-to-twenty chance—could an enemy shoot between them.